 In fact, since UW began adding Candid Careers to their platform in October 2020, they’ve seen a 219% increase in video views.
 (Comparing embedded video views between January-October 2020 and January-October 2021)

 Briana and her team curated 6 new “DIY Resource” communities, organized and titled strategically to plants seeds about the tasks in which they want students to engage, such as “Find Purpose” and “Build Relationships.”

 Labor market insights

-Leveraging uConnect’s direct integration with Lightcast (previously Emsi), a leading provider of labor market data, visitors to UW’s virtual career center can now explore dynamic, filterable, and up-to-date data on the salaries, demand, education and skill requirements, and more for specific careers, through data aggregated from across the nation.
+Leveraging uConnect’s Labor Market Insights module (powered by Lightcast, a leading provider of labor market data), visitors to UW’s virtual career center can now explore dynamic, filterable, and up-to-date data on the salaries, demand, education and skill requirements, and more for specific careers, through data aggregated from across the nation.

 533% increase in pageviews across communities

 After getting feedback on the initial version of their interest and identity communities, UW expanded and re-launched their communities in 2020—to massive success.
 Comparing the 2019 and 2020 academic years, UW saw an astounding 533% increase in pageviews across communities.

 In the seven years since the University of Washington partnered with uConnect, the two teams have worked hand-in-hand, continuously evolving to enhance UW’s delivery of customized, high-impact career services to all students, at scale.